 - half your original amount of cover, - £200,000 for cover payable as a lump sum, or - £10,000 a year for cover payable as regular payments.

-If you have more than one type of cover or more than one plan with us on the life of the same person covered, the limits apply to all of them added together - not separately to each cover or plan.
+If you have more than one life cover with us on the life of the same person covered, the personal cover increase limits apply to all of them added together - not separately to each cover or plan.